fiesta-cfd/fiesta/samples/3D_Expansion/README.md

 values will result in unrealistic solutions due to boundary interactions.

-On 16nodes/64gpus (NVIDIA Tesla P100), 40,000 timesteps takes just under four hours wall time.
+On 16nodes/64gpus (NVIDIA Tesla P100), 40,000 timesteps takes about 2.5 hours
+of wall time hours wall time.

 There are two halo exchanges per time step.